amirestes/ch-tracker/README.md

 Click the number of points awarded for the day.
 Display current number of points.
+Tracks number of majors won.
+Confirmation message with 15 points with 2 major wins entered.

 Update progress bar with conditional statement.